 - Arranging access to ebooks

-- Posting books from our collections to addresses within the UK (for any students who are working remotely; extended loan periods apply)
+- Posting books from our collections to addresses within the UK (for students who are working remotely due to Covid-19)

 - Leaving library books for collection from the WML entrance area (this service is only for students with a specific medical or other reason preventing them from entering the WML reading areas)